digital-asset/daml/docs/source/app-dev/grpc/index.rst

 ..
 TODO brief explanation of protos.

-For full details of all of the Ledger API services and their RPC methods, see  :doc:`proto-docs`.
+For full details of all of the Ledger API services and their RPC methods, see  :doc:`app-dev/ledger-api-introduction/proto-docs`.

 Example project
 ***************